How Will the US Tariffs on Steel and Aluminium Affect Australian Exporters?

 These tariffs fall under national trade protection measures, and while Australia was once exempt, the latest changes remove that status.

-* According to the Australian Government’s Department of Foreign Affairs and Trade, but which are subject to change, we are monitoring these tariffs.
+* We are monitoring these tariffs in the press and at the Australian Government’s Department of Foreign Affairs and Trade, which are subject to change.

 2. Why has the USA imposed tariffs on Australian steel and aluminium?